Healthdirect Free Australian health advice you can count on.

 Can diabetic neuropathy be prevented?

-The most important thing to do to prevent diabetic neuropathy is to control your blood sugar levels.
-This means:
+The most important thing you can do to prevent diabetic neuropathy is to work with your medical team to:

 Resources and support